weblab-class/minerva-news/README.md

 Make sure you have Heroku CLI installed.
 We will be using gunicorn, python WSGI HTTP server, to serve the Flask application (specified in Procfile).

-First change os.environ['GUNICORN'] in app.py to True.
+First change os.environ['GUNICORN'] in app.py to HEROKU as opposed to LOCAL.

 Next create the app on Heroku.
 Then run
 ```